-When the sound of Sankirtan enters the ear and touch the heart, we cannot resist dancing in Joy.
+When the sound of Sankirtan enters the ear and touches the heart, we cannot resist dancing in Joy.
 And such dancing in joy, during the Sankirtan, is very pleasing to the Lord.
-One need not to be an expert dancer to please the lord, he has to just dance in Joy.
+One need not to be an expert dancer to please the Lord, he has to just dance in Joy.

-“A person who steals or takes away another person's property, in need or greed is called thief” is the definition of thief.
+“A person who steals or takes away another person's property, in need or greed is called thief” is the definition of the thief.
 And Krishna declares in Bhagavad Gita that He is the source and owner of everything.
-So when we are taking away gifts from nature, without first offering them to Krishna, we are acting as no better than thief.
+So when we are taking away gifts from nature, without first offering them to Krishna, we are acting no better than thieves.

 Krishna says in Bhagavad Gita: “If one offers Me with love and devotion a leaf, a flower, fruit or water, I will accept it.”
-So, preparing nice, simple vegetable dishes, offering them before the picture or Deity of Lord Krishna and bowing down and praying for Him to accept such a humble offering enables us to advance steadily in life, to purify the body, and to create fine brain tissues which will lead to clear thinking.
-And when we accept the Prasadam i.e. remnants of the food offered Krishna, we become purified of all contaminations.
-Thus just by eating Prasadam we can come close to God.
+So, preparing nice, simple vegetable dishes, offering them before the picture or Deity of Lord Krishna, and bowing down and praying for Him to accept such a humble offering enables us to advance steadily in life, purify the body, and create fine brain tissues which will lead to clear thinking.
+And when we accept the Prasadam i.e. remnants of the food offered to Krishna, we become purified of all contaminations.
+Thus just by eating Prasadam, we can come close to God.

 4. Offer obeisances in respect

-“Engage your mind always in thinking of Me, become My devotee, offer obeisances to Me and worship Me” says Krishna at the end of the ninth chapter of Bhagavad Gita.
+“Engage your mind always in thinking of Me, become My devotee, offer obeisances to Me and worship Me,” says Krishna at the end of the ninth chapter of the Bhagavad Gita.
 When we lower our head before the Deity, the false ego from the soul vanishes.
-So even if one is very poor and has nothing to offer to God, he can please God simply by offering obeisances with genuine respect.
+So even if one is very poor and has nothing to offer to God, he can please God simply by offering obeisance with genuine respect.

 5. Relish the beauty